menu icon

 I love food metaphors, and “we're like two peas in a pod” is my favorite because it perfectly describes my relationship with my husband.
 We share many qualities, likes, and dislikes while still being different.
 Plus, we love peas and grow them in our garden every year, so the pea pod holds sentimental value.

 My crochet peas in a pod pattern is ideal for last-minute gifts because it is small, simple, and can be completed in about an hour.
 It consists of two small crochet balls and a little ovoid container for the peas.
+Perfect for beginners!
+If you are looking for other easy crochet patterns, check out my crochet clam pattern and crochet strawberry keychain pattern when you are done with the crochet pea pod pattern!

 So let's get started on the crochet pea pod pattern!